cristianastan2/AOES-CLIM670-NCAR-CESM-Intro/_episodes/02-CESM-Configuration.md

 keypoints:
 ---

 The NCAR/CESM consists of many component models which are their own software programs.
 These models talk to each other through another piece of software called a coupler.
 There is yet even another software system, called the Workflow.
-It allows use to select various model components and configurations for our experiments.
+It allows us to select various model components and configurations for our experiments.

 ![CESMCoupling](../fig/CESMCoupling.png)